Complete Guide to Buying the Best Industrial Air Compressor

 Reciprocating Compressor

-Reciprocating compressors use cylinders or pistons to compress air.
+Reciprocating air compressors, or piston compressors, use cylinders or pistons to compress air.
 They have a smaller capacity and are designed for intermittent usage.
-These compressors can operate as either low-pressure or high-pressure machines and find frequent application in garages, workshops and construction sites.
+These compressors frequently are used in garages, workshops, and construction sites.
+There are two configurations for reciprocating compressors:

 Reciprocating Compressor